LoicBersier/Haha-yes/readme.md

 You need to install the following

-* ffmpeg (Optional but very recommanded: for yt-dlp to merge video/audio formats and Handbrake to compress videos.)
+* ffmpeg & ffprobe (Optional but very recommanded: for yt-dlp to merge video/audio formats and Handbrake to compress videos.)
 * yt-dlp ([a file can download it for you](scripts/updateytdlp.js))
 * HandBrakeCLI (For [download](commands/utility/download.js))
 * gifsicle (For [vid2gif](commands/utility/vid2gif.js))